 Hire a local boat and driver to take you to the village, as you immerse yourself and observe the everyday lives of locals in the village.
 Visitors here are always welcome.

 Just make sure that you’re respectful with the locals because Seberang Takir is a real working village.

 Kuala Terengganu Itinerary

-The downtown area of Kuala Terengganu is home to many of the attractions above which are just a short walk from each other.
+The downtown area is home to many of the attractions and activities in Terengganu which are mentioned above.
+They are all just a short walk from each other.

-Below, I have listed a short circuit you could do on foot to visit them.
+Below, I have listed a short circuit you could do on foot to visit all the Terengganu interesting places.
 You only need a couple of hours to do this.

-Visit the following in this order to save your legs and see a lot in a short time:
+Visit the Terengganu points of interest in this order to save your legs and see a lot in a short time: